Rpeng23/Direct-Multi-Step-Forecast-based-Comparison-of-Nested-Models-via-an-Encompassing-Test/README.md

 | $T1^d_{nw}$            | 1.29           | 0.098     |
 | $T1^d_{alrv}$          | 1.36           | 0.088     |

-That is, based on our test, the two linear models are different in terms of predictive power.
-For the aim of comparison with existing methods, such as DM and CW, one could also run their test using the *dm_cw* functions likewise:
+That is, based on our test, the the larger model do contain additional information that helps in prediction.

-#' SEtest$T1_d_alrv     #demeaned d statistics with Andrews quadratic kernel long-run variance
+#' $T1^d_{alrv}$     #demeaned d statistics with Andrews quadratic kernel long-run variance
-#' SEtest$Pval_T1_d_alrv  #P value of it
-#' SEtest$T1_nw     #d statistics with Newey-West type long run variance
+#' $T1_{nw}$     #d statistics with Newey-West type long run variance
-#' SEtest$Pval_T1_d_nw  #P value of it